spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/index.md

 A few common Table Features that can trigger actions are available in the UI library:

-- [Row actions](/docs/marketplace/dev/front-end/table-design/table-features/table-feature-row-actions.html) - renders dropdown menu that contains actions applicable to the table row and on click triggers an Action which must be registered.
+- Row actions<!---(/docs/marketplace/dev/front-end/table-design/table-features/table-feature-row-actions.html)-->- renders dropdown menu that contains actions applicable to the table row and on click triggers an Action which must be registered.
-- [Batch actions](/docs/marketplace/dev/front-end/table-design/table-features/table-feature-batch-actions.html) - allows triggering batch/multiple actions from rows.
+- Batch actions <!---(/docs/marketplace/dev/front-end/table-design/table-features/table-feature-batch-actions.html)-->- allows triggering batch/multiple actions from rows.

 ## Interfaces